1992 Basildon District Council election

 The 1992 Basildon District Council election took place on 7 May 1992 to elect members of Basildon District Council in Essex, England.
 This was on the same day as other local elections.
 One third of the council was up for election; the seats which were last contested in 1988.
-The Conservative Party won every seat up for election, and gained control of the council for the first time, which had previous been under no overall control.
+The Conservative Party won every seat up for election, and gained control of the council for the first time, which had previously been under no overall control.